-DeMar DeRozan Gives ‘Grateful’ Farewell To Fans In Instagram Post
+DeMar Derozan’s ‘Grateful’ Farewell To Fans in Instagram Post

 “Words could never express what you’ve meant to me.
 I was just a 19 year old kid from Compton when we first met, but you took me in and embraced me as one of your own.”

 The Wednesday trade ended DeRozan’s nine-year career in Toronto.
-The trade of DeRozan, Jakob Peoltl, and a draft pick to San Antonio in exchange for Kawhi Leonard and Danny Green did not sit well with Toronto’s world-wide fan base or DeRozan, initially.
+The trade of DeRozan, Jakob Peoltl and a draft pick to San Antonio in exchange for Kawhi Leonard and Danny Green did not set well with Toronto’s world-wide fan base or DeRozan, initially.

 Posting an Instagram story on Wednesday about the lack of loyalty in the game, DeRozan was unhappy with the trade.
 According to ESPN’s Adrian Wojnarowski, His story read “Ain’t no loyalty in this game.
 Sell you out for a quick but of nothing…Soon you’ll understand…Don’t disturb.”

-The Raptors took DeRozan with the ninth pick in the 2009 Draft.
+The Raptors took Derozan with the ninth pick in the 2009 Draft.
 After the draft, DeRozan led the team in points and minutes played.
-As the franchise grew, DeRozan did as well.
+As the franchise grew, DeRozen did as well.
 An All-Star in four of the five past seasons, sources say the shooting guard is one of the biggest reasons the Raptors made five consecutive playoff appearances.

 Instead of choosing to enter free agency, twice, the 28-year old chose to re-sign with Toronto before meeting with any other teams, always choosing his fans and loyalty, according to the NBA.